 When you seek out an attorney, you will be given the opportunity to have a free case consultation, where you can discuss your case, at no charge.
 This will allow you to have your questions answered and it will allow the lawyer to determine if you case has merit.
 In most attorney-client relationships, the attorneys work on a contingency basis, meaning they only get a fee if they settle the case or get a judgment in your favor in the courtroom.

 Here are some additional articles that can help you find the right attorney for your case:

 When you’ve decided you’d like to proceed with a claim against another individual or entity, these are the steps you’ll likely follow:

 - Hire an attorney.

 - File a third-party claim against the insurance company of the individual or entity at fault.
 This starts with a demand letter indicating the basis for your claim and the damages you suffered.
 This occurs after you have finished medical treatment so that we know the extent of your damages.

 From here, any number of things can happen, the insurance company may make an offer or you may have to pursuit a claim.
 To learn more about these steps, you can read these helpful articles:

 Keep in mind there are statutes of limitation for all types of personal injury cases.
-Learn if your case is still within the statute of limitation by reading this article.

 If you are looking for a lawyer, consider filling out a free case evaluation and talking with an attorney today.
 You’ll see the difference when you have the opportunity to talk directly with an expert.